 We’ve all had a bad interview at some point, and we all know that the feeling is horrendous.
-Watching someone else fail at an interview is, however, enjoyable – so here are 9 of the best and worst interviews in the movies from the past three decades.
+Watching someone else fail at an interview is, however, a guilty pleasure – so here are 9 of the best and worst interviews in the movies from the past three decades.

 Sam Witwicky (Shia LaBeouf) struggles to cope as a fresh graduate settling down after the crazy student life – essentially the experience of every graduate!
 The only difference is that his degree involved a global war with Transformers.